billdevmaster/vue-laravel71/readme.md

 ## Laravel 5.6 + Vue.js Employee Adminpanel Demo

-This is a quick project to demonstrate our [Vue + Laravel QuickAdminPanel generator](https://vue.quickadminpanel.com).
+This is a quick project to demonstrate our [Vue + Laravel Financial Management System](https://vue.quickadminpanel.com).

 The whole project code was completely **generated**, without customizing or changing any line of code.